Answer this question: how much time to you have?

 It depends on when you are going and how flexible the itinerary can be.
 For trips in high season, the more notice the better.
 For a low stress planning process, 4-6 months is ideal.
 For Platinum itinerary planning, we need 3-4 months to plan your trip.
 For Gold itinerary planning service, we need at least 2 months to plan your trip.
 For coaching service, as long as you can get on my calendar, you can do it last-minute or while in Italy.

-You get access to Madeline during your Italy trip.
+You get access to Madeline and Claudia during your Italy trip, which means we cover you 24/7!
 Past examples of clients using on-trip support include:

 - Please cancel/change our dinner reservation